Sachdev-Ye-Kitaev circuits for braiding and charging Majorana zero modes

 In this work, we focus on the SYK \emph{dynamics} and suggest an approach that reconciles all-to-all interactions with topological protection.
 Specifically, we introduce a Majorana fermion model designed to generate interaction-only dynamics respecting SYK model symmetries~\cite{You:2017jj,Behrends:2019jc,Behrends:2020ki}, and which is amenable for analog-digital hybrid quantum simulations using topologically protected Majorana zero modes.
-Our model is a stroboscopic model of many-body quantum chaos~\cite{Yang:2019il,Nahum:2017ef,Nahum:2018bp,Keyserlingk:2018is,Chan:2018im,Chan:2019ba,Chan:2019bb,Chen:2020kd,Kuhlenkamp:2020dl,Sunderhauf:2019hn,Piroli:2020jd,Vijay2020,Nahum2020,Jian2020}; it can be viewed [Fig.~\ref{fig:setup}(a)] as an all-to-all quantum circuit~\cite{Sunderhauf:2019hn,Piroli:2020jd,Vijay2020,Nahum2020,Jian2020} with Majorana fermion lines~\cite{Bravyi:2002cf,OBrien:2018dx}, defining a Floquet operator~\cite{Chan:2018im,Chan:2019ba,Chan:2019bb}.
-Crucially, however, it also arises from local ingredients matching foreseen capabilities of Majorana devices, such as charging-energy-mediated interactions~\cite{Albrecht:2016cw} and braid operations [Fig.~\ref{fig:setup}(b)].
+Our model is a stroboscopic model of many-body quantum chaos~\cite{Yang:2019il,Nahum:2017ef,Nahum:2018bp,Keyserlingk:2018is,Chan:2018im,Chan:2019ba,Chan:2019bb,Chen:2020kd,Kuhlenkamp:2020dl,Sunderhauf:2019hn,Piroli:2020jd,Vijay2020,Nahum:2021ek,Jian:2021jw}; it can be viewed [Fig.~\ref{fig:setup}(a)] as an all-to-all quantum circuit~\cite{Sunderhauf:2019hn,Piroli:2020jd,Vijay2020,Nahum:2021ek,Jian:2021jw}, with Majorana fermion lines~\cite{Bravyi:2002cf,OBrien:2018dx}, defining a Floquet operator~\cite{Chan:2018im,Chan:2019ba,Chan:2019bb}.
+Crucially, however, it also arises from local ingredients matching foreseen capabilities of Majorana devices, such as charging-energy-mediated interactions~\cite{Albrecht:2016cw,Vaitiekenas:2020bj} and braid operations [Fig.~\ref{fig:setup}(b)].

 We also show how the same capabilities allow one to measure dynamical fermionic SYK correlations (cf.\ Fig.~\ref{fig:correlation_protocol} for a sketch).
 These even include out-of-time-ordered correlation functions (OTOCs), often employed to characterize the scrambling of quantum information~\cite{Maldacena:2016gp,Hosur:2016bt,Lantagne:2020it}, but difficult to implement due to OTOCs involving backward time evolution~\cite{Swingle:2016em}.
-In our approach, a topologically protected evolution reversal is achieved using double-braids.
+Our approach achieves a topologically protected evolution reversal using double-braids.
 These, together with charge measurements followed by adaptive operations~\cite{Bravyi:2002cf}, allow for an interferometric OTOC protocol~\cite{Swingle:2016em} in our Majorana systems.
+As we will show, one can even probe thermal correlations by applying spectral algorithms~\cite{Abrams:1999jv} and the eigenstate thermalization hypothesis to our Floquet system.

 Our model generates the dynamics of Majorana fermions $\gamma_i$, $i=1\ldots k$ via a Floquet operator defined as a $(2n\!-\!1)$-layer [or depth-$(2n\!-\!1)$] all-to-all quantum circuit [Fig.~\ref{fig:setup}(a)].
 Each layer generates evolution corresponding to a random partition of $k$ into $\lfloor k/4 \rfloor$ quartets ($\lfloor \dots \rfloor$ is the floor function): layer $j$ acts via $f_j \equiv \prod_{i=1}^{\lfloor k/4 \rfloor} f_{j,i}$, where $f_{j,i}$ for the $i$th quartet is